a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open two windows for two different volumes.
 Select an icon in one window.
 Click on the title bar, scroll bars, or header of the other window to activate it.
 Verify that the icon in the first window is still selected.
 Click on the title bar, scroll bar or header of the active window.
 Verify that the icon in the first window is still selected.
 Click on the content area of the active window.
 Verify that the icon is no longer selected, and the window's corresponding volume icon becomes selected when the mouse button is released.
 * Launch DeskTop.
 Open a window for a volume icon and a window for a folder icon.
 Click in the content area of the volume icon's window.
 Verify that the volume icon is selected.
 Click in the content area of the folder icon's window.
 Verify that the folder icon is selected.
 * Launch DeskTop.
 Open a window for a volume icon and a window for a folder icon within that volume.
 Close the window for the volume icon.
 Click in the content area of the folder icon's window.
 Verify that the volume icon is selected.

-* Configure a system with 14 devices.
-Launch and then exit DeskTop.
-Load another ProDOS app that enumerates devices.
-Verify that all expected devices are present, and that there's no "Slot 0, Drive 1" entry.

 * Launch DeskTop.
 Open a volume window.
 Open a folder.
 Close the volume window.
 Press Open-Apple+Up.
 Verify that the volume window re-opens, and that the folder icon is selected.
 Press Open-Apple+Up again.
 Verify that the volume icon is selected.
 * Launch DeskTop.
 Open a volume window.
 Open a folder.
 Press Open-Apple+Up.
 Verify that the volume window is activated, and that the folder icon is selected.
 Press Open-Apple+Up again.
 Verify that the volume icon is selected.